Dual Diagnosis Treatment Asheboro, NC

 Peculiar Csl And Consulting Pllc - 23.5 miles from Asheboro, NC

-Peculiar Csl And Consulting Pllc is a dual-diagnosis treatment center in Greensboro, NC that offers treatment for alcohol or drug addiction and mental health disorders that include phobias as well as schizoid personality disorder.
+Peculiar Csl And Consulting Pllc is a dual diagnosis treatment center in Greensboro, NC that provides treatment for mental health and substance abuse disorders that include major depressive disorder as well as anorexia.

 Address: 503 West McGee Street, Greensboro, NC 27401 in Guilford County